MediScribe/docjet-mobile/docs/fresh-start/job_dataflow.md

 4. These jobs are immediately deleted locally (including associated audio files)
 5. This is appropriate because jobs are ephemeral processing entities with natural end-of-life

+**IMPORTANT: Jobs with `SyncStatus.pending` or `SyncStatus.pendingDeletion` are intentionally ignored during this check.** This prevents accidental deletion of jobs that have been created locally but not yet synced to the server, ensuring no data loss occurs before the job has a chance to be synchronized.

 #### Audio File Management

 1. Audio files are stored locally when jobs are created